-In an Ofcom study during Q4 of 2016, the telcoms regulator identified 1.4m UK households are still without reliable internet connectivity!
-In modern life, fast broadband is no-longer a nicety, it’s essential for our digital lives to develop, such as video-calling friends etc.
+In an Ofcom study during Q4 of 2016, the telecoms regulator identified 1.4m UK households are still without reliable internet connectivity!
+In modern life, fast broadband is no longer a nicety, it’s essential for our digital lives to develop, such as video-calling friends, etc.

-For those that may not be aware, Ofcom have previously announced that the national minimum download speed is 10Mb/second.
+For those that may not be aware, Ofcom has previously announced that the national minimum download speed is 10Mb/second.
 Interestingly, the total number of properties in 2016 without 10Mbps broadband has fallen 42% since the end of 2015.
 This equates to 2.4m with slow broadband!
-“Too many people and businesses are still struggling for a good service – we think that is unacceptable.” said Steve Unger, Group Director, Ofcom.

-The ISPA (Internet Service Providers Association) which represents companies including BT, Virgin Media and Sky have suggested the roll-out of super-fast broadband to all households comes with significant costs.
+The ISPA (Internet Service Providers Association) which represents companies including BT, Virgin Media, and Sky, has suggested the roll-out of superfast broadband to all households comes with significant costs.
 “As an industry, we understand the frustrations of those who still receive slow speeds.
 Our members have worked hard to reduce the number of premises with speeds of less than 10Mbps, however, reaching the final 5% requires significant additional investment.”
 ISPA warned that based on Ofcom research it could cost up to £1.1bn to enable faster speed services to reach all households, which could see household bills rise by £20pa.

 Unger said, “We’re challenging mobile operators to go beyond built-up areas and provide coverage across the UK’s countryside and transport networks.”

-Countrywide Telecoms is the UK’s leading broadband provider for the construction industry and specifically for the new homes market.
+UK Connect (previously known as Countrywide Telecoms) is the UK’s leading broadband provider for the construction industry and specifically for the new homes market.
 We support many of the National House Builders meaning the reputations of companies like Taylor Wimpey and Redrow Homes remain safe as they can guarantee a broadband connection in any new property.

 Are you a residential developer with unhappy customers on your phase?
 Get in touch for information concerning broadband solutions.
 No matter your situation, we will try our best to tailor our solution to you with the help of our innovative technology team.
 Get in touch at https://ukconnect.com/contact-us/